![]() |

 was a

 doctor.
+He was attending physician at the Pyramid Lake Indian reservation.
 As Harvard Medical School student he started

 his practice in New England, but answered the call of the West and came to